Kaden-OKonek/flowHCI/README.md

 ## Solver 🧠

 The Flow game is a numberlink-like game.
-This means that solving the game is an NP-hard problem.
+This means that solving the game is an NP-complete problem.
 However, there are some heuristics that can be used to find an approximate solution to the game.

 The solver implemented in this project is a modified version of the [A* algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm).
 That said, the solver is not guaranteed to find a solution to the grid, even if there is one (or more).